 Currently, SSHH’s Permanent Supportive Housing Program shelters 200+ recently chronically homeless and disabled Sacramento County residents.

-Case Managers also assist participants with accessing educational programs, employment training and with seeking employment when appropriate.
+Case Managers also assist participants with accessing educational programs, employment training, and seeking employment when appropriate.
 Referrals to mainstream resources (GA, SSDI DHS, Social Security, VA, MediCal, employment services through SETA, and other government entities) are also provided in an effort to increase income.